+The driver of productivity in our world is innovation.
 Innovation has always been driven by the free flow of ideas within an ethic of openness, cooperative sharing, mutual support and peer recognition.
 What does this obsolesce?
 Such enhanced innovation, as exemplified by the capabilities of the Internet, obsolesces nothing less than this notion of proprietary intellectual property rights.
 A business whose foundation is based on the protection of their proprietary intellectual property is obsolete.
 A country whose legislators increasingly lock down intellectual property is obsolete.
-And as an aside, as a Canadian, I am tremendously proud that our courts have had the courage to rule against such lock-downs; I hope our legislators are listening and paying attention with McLuhan-like awareness.
+And as an aside, as a Canadian, I am tremendously proud that our courts have had the courage to rule against such lock-downs; I hope our Members of Parliament are listening and paying attention with McLuhan-like awareness.

-Businesses that are willing to become integrally aware of what is happening right now will begin to create the "open source" licensing of their intellectual property, along the lines of a GNU General Public License style protocol.
+Businesses that are willing to become integrally aware of what is happening right now will begin to create the "open source" licensing of their intellectual property, along the lines of a GNU General Public License style protocol or under Creative Commons.
 The businesses that do so will enable not only an explosive growth, but a sustainable growth in the economic infrastructure that will last for decades.